University of San Francisco (Art History)

 How can I help?

 I am an experienced editor and a published writer.
 I can help you perfect your essay style, widen your vocabulary, and read fiction and non-fiction analytically.
-As a tutor, I specialize in teaching university-level essay structure and style: my students have included teens, college students, grad students, professionals and ESL learners.
+As a tutor, I specialize in teaching essay structure and style: my students have included children, teens, college students, grad students, professionals and ESL learners.
 I also offer instruction in idiomatic English.

 What's my background?